 Stiff rackets help you in returning the shots much faster and also offer you an edge over your competitors.
 The flexible shaft is ideal for beginners who do not have to focus more on generating enough power.
 All you need to do is focus on your technique while using a flexible racket.

-Following the above mentioned tips will help you take an informed decision.
-Make sure to spend some time in checking out the features before jumping to any conclusions.
+Following the above-mentioned tips will help you make an informed decision.
+Make sure to spend some time checking out the features before jumping to any conclusions.
 This will help you pick a racket which is right for you.
 Here is a review of the top 10 best badminton rackets available in the market currently.
 You can go through the descriptions along with the pros and cons which will help you be aware of which racket would be the most suitable one for you.

 Top 10 Best Badminton Racket Reviews 2019